Giskard-AI/giskard-hub/script-docs/hub/guide/generate-dataset.rst

 - ``Dataset name``: Provide a name for the dataset.

-- ``Model``: Select the model you want to use for evaluating this dataset.
+- ``Agent``: Select the agent you want to use for evaluating this dataset.

-- ``Description``: Provide details about your model to help generate more relevant examples.
+- ``Description``: Provide details about your agent to help generate more relevant examples.

 - ``Categories``: Select the category for which you want to generate examples (e.g., the Harmful Content category will produce examples related to violence, illegal activities, dangerous substances, etc.).